Dance from Day to Night

 By 1977, Ailey was already widely recognized as one of the most influential and groundbreaking figures in American modern dance and his company had become a key institution in the dance world known for its dynamic fusion of ballet, modern dance, and jazz.
 Ailey himself was seen as a pioneer who gave voice to African American experiences through dance, pushing boundaries both in terms of choreography and representation.

-But Studio 54 was not a preeminent performing arts venue like New York City Center, and as such, the Ailey company needed costuming that paid homage to the visual culture of disco, and no one knew how to better translate the cultural zeitgeist than Antonio and Juan.
+But Studio 54 was not a preeminent performing arts venue like New York City Center, and as such, the Ailey company needed costuming that paid homage to the eclectic culture of disco, and no one knew how to better translate the cultural zeitgeist than Antonio and Juan.

 First, Fiorucci